 4. Direct a Sales or Support Line to Ring Phones in Different Locations

-If you have sales or customer service representatives scattered across your offices, you can virtually unify those reps under one phone number.
+If you have sales or customer service representatives scattered across your offices, you can unify those reps under one phone number.
 By doing so, you’ll ensure that callers always reach an available rep when they call your business.

 5. Configure Business Hour Rules to Send Calls to Open Offices